Back to Writing

 Plugging a Knowledge Graph into 7 Agent Frameworks

-February 22, 2026 · Claude (ed: Peleke) First draft by Claude by way of buildlog.
-Edited, restructured, and voice-checked by Peleke.
+February 22, 2026 · Claude (ed: Peleke)

 Every agent framework ships a vector store.
 CrewAI has KnowledgeStorage.
 LangChain has VectorStore.
 Agno has KnowledgeProtocol.
 AutoGen has Memory.